-CFX Profile
+CFX PROFILE

 CFX is an agency of the state of Florida, created by the Florida Legislature.
 On June 20, 2014, the Governor of Florida signed the bill to create CFX, which assumed the governance and control of the former Orlando-Orange County Expressway Authority, including its assets, personnel, contracts, obligations, liabilities, facilities and tangible and intangible property.
 CFX was given responsibility for the construction, maintenance and operation of toll roads in Lake, Orange, Osceola and Seminole Counties, and may also acquire, construct and equip rapid transit, trams and fixed guideways within the rights-of-way of the expressway system.
 On July 1, 2017 CFX expanded to include Brevard County and added an additional seat to the governance board for the respective county.
-As of June 30, 2019, the CFX Board was made up of ten voting members, consisting of: (a) one member each appointed by the respective chairs of the county commissions of Brevard, Lake, Orange, Osceola and Seminole Counties; (b) three citizens appointed by the Governor; (c) the Mayor of Orange County; and (d) the Mayor of the City of Orlando.
+As of June 30, 2020, the CFX Board was made up of ten voting members, consisting of: (a) one member each appointed by the respective chairs of the county commissions of Brevard, Lake, Orange, Osceola and Seminole Counties; (b) three citizens appointed by the Governor; (c) the Mayor of Orange County; and (d) the Mayor of the City of Orlando.
 The Florida Turnpike Enterprise Executive Director serves as a non-voting advisor.

-CFX owned and operated 118 centerline miles of roadway in Orange County in Fiscal Year 2019.
+CFX owned and operated a total of 125 centerline miles of roadway in Fiscal Year 2020 which includes 116 centerline miles in Orange County, 7 centerline miles in Osceola County and 2 centerline miles in Lake County.
 The roadways include 22 centerline miles on the State Road (SR) 408 (Spessard L. Holland East-West Expressway), 23 centerline miles on SR 528 (Martin B. Andersen Beachline Expressway), 33 centerline miles on SR 417 (Central Florida GreeneWay), 30 centerline miles on SR 429 (Daniel Webster Western Beltway), six centerline miles on SR 414 (John Land Apopka Expressway), two centerline miles on SR 451 and two centerline miles on SR 453.
+Additionally, in fiscal year 2020 CFX purchased SR 538 (Poinciana Parkway) which consists of 7 centerline miles in Osceola County.